Canon 60D versus Canon M100

 |Nikon D7000 (⇒ lft | rgt)||optical||YES||3.0||921||fixed||no||8000||6.0||12||no|

 So what conclusions can be drawn?
 Is the Canon 60D better than the Canon M100 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 60D: